By Steve Kayser

 Michael Uslan: Not really.
 I just kept on plugging.
 You know, at the bottom of it all it tests your mettle.
 When life turns into a 10-year long human endurance contest and everyone is telling you,“you are crazy,” “you stink, your ideas are terrible,” you really have to look deep inside and say, ‘Okay, am I just being stubborn or do I really absolutely believe in myself and my work?’

 The key thing is you have to have support behind you.
 I married a girl I met the first day of my freshman year at college.
 She wasn’t even unpacked when we went out for the first time.
 And she knew what she was dealing with right up front with a kid who at that point was 18 years old, still reading and collecting comic books, that wanted to make comic books his livelihood Batman.
 And, by the way, she was a Cincinnati girl.

 Steve Kayser: There you have it folks — The Dark Knight Rises because of Cincinnati girls.
 Wait a minute.
 That’ didn’t sound quite right.

 Michael Uslan: I think I know what you mean.
 But, as a result, we have spent just so much time over the years in Cincinnati.
 Her whole family is based in Cincinnati.
-Her dad founded the Cincinnati Eye Institute and he actually became my guardian angel.
-If I have a minute I’d like to tell that story.
+Her dad founded the Cincinnati Eye Institute, and he became my guardian angel.
+If I have a minute, I’d like to tell that story.